 If you aren't sure what type of federal student loans you have, watch my 2-minute tutorial.

-Regardless of which group you're part of, you must take action before April 30, 2024!
-I describe this in greater detail below.
+Regardless of which group you're part of, you must take action by June 30, 2024!
+Please keep reading for more information about this.

 FFEL Loan Borrowers